 GROSS We are seeking, and in some cases having, meetings with elected officials on both sides of the aisle.
 This is not about embarrassing people or chastising people, saying, “How can you possibly think that way?”
 It’s about demonstrating that it is safe to do the right thing.
 Because in most cases, when you get behind those closed doors, even the most ardent NRA supporters know that something like universal background checks isn’t an assault on the Second Amendment and would save a lot of lives.
 But the tone can’t be confrontational.
 It is about the civil discourse that everybody is complaining exists too little.
 Maybe this is the great opportunity to demonstrate the kind of impact that civil discourse can have.

-This article appears in the Feb.
-9, 2013, edition of National Journal as At Last.
+This article appears in the February 9, 2013, edition of National Journal Magazine as At Last.